Fuel your weight loss.

 Wait, are saying to eat for weight loss?
 Not how to restrict for weight loss?

 Yes.
 I believe the number one focus is losing weight by fueling to improve performance.
 Weight gain is usually due to lack of physical growth and often this comes from fueling with the wrong foods.

 Here are ten simple (CINCH) ways you can improve your fueling to gain performance AND lose weight.

-- Eat anti-inflammatory foods: Good examples of foods with anti-inflammatory properties are avocados, vegetables, quinoa, and cold-water fish.
+1. Eat anti-inflammatory foods: Examples of foods with anti-inflammatory properties are avocados, vegetables, quinoa, and cold-water fish.

-- Meal Prep: The key to success comes with preparation.
+7. Meal prep: The key to success comes with preparation.
 Spend a couple of hours on Sunday prepping your lunches and snacks: cutting your veggies, grilling your chicken, cooking your rice, and sweet potatoes.

-- Green and Lean Dinners: While your pre and post-ride meal needs to consist of fast assimilating carbs, you can go a little leaner at dinner.
+8. Green and lean dinners: While your pre and post-ride meal needs to consist of fast assimilating carbs, you can go a little leaner at dinner.
 Combine lean protein with unlimited veggies and a touch of healthy fats.

-- Choose organic food: Fresh organically grown food has more nutrient value and tastes better, and organic meats and dairy don't contain hormones and antibiotics.
-The more nutrient-dense your food is, the less likely you are to over eat because your body's needs are being met.
+10. Choose organic food: Fresh organically grown food has more nutrient value and tastes better, and organic meats and dairy don't contain hormones and antibiotics.
+The more nutrient-dense your food is, the less you over eat.